N Carinae

 N Carinae is a single star in the constellation Carina, just to the northeast of the prominent star Canopus.
+Its name is a Bayer designation.
 This object has a white hue and is faintly visible to the naked eye with an apparent visual magnitude of 4.35.
-Based on parallax, it is located at a distance of approximately 1,360 light years from the Sun.
+Based on parallax, it is located at a distance of approximately 1,700 light years from the Sun.
 It has an absolute magnitude of −3.75, and is drifting further away with a radial velocity of +22.5 km/s.